nais/handbook/docs/technical/nais-alerts.md

 ### Critical

-Should be handled immediately, but can wait until morning.
+Should be handled immediately during waking hours (not necessary to wake Naisvakt at night)
 Examples: `Container restarting`

 ### Warning